 The source catalog (m51.radec) contains a selection of massive young clusters.
 Its format is described in Table 1.
 For NOVT purposes, only the first three columns are used.
 The first two (RA and Dec) are required for all catalogs.
 The Flag column is optional.

 Table 1.
 Format of source catalog m51.radec

 |column 4||F814W||Float||magnitude||F814W magnitude of the source|

-In order to verify the validity of the WCS keywords in the header of your image, use the Astropy UNIX command line
+In order to verify which extension contains the science data in your FITS file, use the following Astropy command line tool fitsinfo:

 where in place of